 He studied Chemistry at the University of Bologna – Alma Mater Studiorum (Italy), where he graduated in 1999.
 He received his PhD in Chemistry in 2003 at Bologna University working in the area of asymmetric catalysis, under the direction of Professor Achille Umani-Ronchi and the supervision of Professor Pier Giorgio Cozzi.
 In 2002, he spent a period in Denmark working with Professor Karl Anker Jørgensen at the “Center for Catalysis”, Århus University, where his studies centered on asymmetric organocatalysis.
 In 2003, Paolo worked as a postdoctoral associate with Professor Giuseppe Bartoli, at the Industrial Chemistry Faculty of the Bologna University.

-Paolo has received the “G. Ciamician” Medal, awarded by the Italian Chemical Society (2007), a JSPS Fellowship under the FY2013 Program for Research in Japan, and the 2016 Prize for Scientific Excellence from the Royal Spanish Chemical Society (RSEQ).
+Paolo has received the “G. Ciamician” Medal, awarded by the Italian Chemical Society (2007), a JSPS Fellowship under the FY2013 Program for Research in Japan, the 2016 Prize for Scientific Excellence from the Royal Spanish Chemical Society (RSEQ), and the 2019 “G. Modena” Medal from the Italian Chemical Society.
 He was also nominated Liebig Lecturer 2008 by the Organic Division of the German Chemical Society.

 He was featured in the “Author Profile section” of Angewandte Chemie (ACIE 2009, 48, 3389).
-From 2013, Paolo is a member of the Advanced Synthesis and Catalysis (Wiley) Academic Advisory Board and of the International Advisory Board of ChemCatChem (Wiley).
+From 2019, Paolo is an Associate Editor of Chemical Science, the flag-ship journal of the Royal Society of Chemistry (RSC).

 Download the full CV